Habitability of G-type main-sequence star systems: Habitable area

 The habitable zone around yellow dwarfs varies according to their size and luminosity, although the inner boundary is usually at 0.84 AU and the outer one at 1.67 in a G2V class dwarf like the Sun.
-In a G5V class dwarf -smaller- of 0.95 R☉ the habitable zone would correspond to the region located between 0.8 and 1.58 AU with respect to the star, while in a G0V type — larger — it would be located at a distance of between 1 and 2 AU from the stellar body.
+For a G5V class star with a radius of 0.95 R☉—smaller than the Sun—the habitable zone would correspond to the region located between 0.8 and 1.58 AU with respect to the star.
+For a G0V star—larger than the Sun—it would be located at a distance of between 1 and 2 AU from the stellar body.
 In orbits smaller than the inner boundary of the habitable zone, a process of water evaporation, hydrogen separation by photolysis and loss of hydrogen to space by hydrodynamic escape would be triggered.
 Beyond the outer limit of the habitable zone, temperatures would be low enough to allow CO2 condensation, which would lead to an increase in albedo and a feedback reduction of the greenhouse effect until a permanent global glaciation would occur.

 The size of the habitable zone is directly proportional to the mass and luminosity of its star, so the larger the star, the larger the habitable zone and the farther from its surface.
 Red dwarfs, the smallest of the main sequence, have a very small habitable zone close to them, which subjects any potentially habitable planets in the system to the effects of their star, including probable tidal locking.
 Even in a small yellow dwarf like Tau Ceti, of type G8.5V, the locking limit is at 0.4237 AU versus the 0.522 AU that marks the inner boundary of the habitable zone, so any planetary object orbiting a G-class star in this region will far exceed the locking limit, and will have day-night cycles like Earth.

 In yellow dwarfs, this region coincides entirely with the ultraviolet habitability zone.
 This area is determined by an inner limit beyond which exposure to ultraviolet radiation would be too high for DNA and by an outer limit that provides the minimum levels for living things to carry out their biogenic processes.
-In the solar system, this region is located between 0.71 and 1.9 AU with respect to the Sun, compared to the 0.84-1.67 AU that mark the extremes of the habitable zone.
+In the Solar System, this region is located between 0.71 and 1.9 AU with respect to the Sun, compared to the 0.84–1.67 AU that mark the extremes of the habitable zone.